DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

 Microsoft.EntityFrameworkCore.Tools
 Microsoft.EntityFrameworkCore.Tools.DotNet
 ```
 Those packages got [deprecated after .Net core 2.1.3](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet).
-Make sure you have downloaded the latest .NET Core SDK.
+Before you continue, make sure you have downloaded the latest .NET Core SDK.
 To check your local version execute:
 ```
 > dotnet --version
 2.1.400
 ```
 ## Setting up the context
-Just like with the traditional EF you have to setup a DbContext with all the tables and models and stuff.
+Just like with the traditional EF you have to setup a DbContext class with all the DbSets/tables and models and stuff.
 Generally EF core is simular to EF but there are some differences.
-A good site with alot of documentation is: https://www.learnentityframeworkcore.com/
+A good site with alot of documentation is: https://www.learnentityframeworkcore.com/.
+Your context might look like this:
 ```csharp
 public class MyContext : DbContext
 {